wpkelso/notes/Exponential Function.md

 # Exponential Function
-#SignalAnalysis
+#signal_analysis
 Useful for modelling [[Signals]]s.

 **Base form:**

 $$f(t)=Ae^{at}$$

-Exponential functions follow all of the rules for #operationsOnFunctions.
+Exponential functions follow all of the rules for #operations_on_functions.